 This interest led MED Theatre to create this project – one that will not only look at artistic interpretations but also the real lives of people, both past and present, who have made a life on Dartmoor and across rural Devon.
 We aim to explore various agricultural and industrial trades, and also how these occupations have impacted the personal lives and families of workers for generations.

-This research will then feed into:
+This research then fed into: